Belize Food Guide

 Wheat

-HIGH PREVALENCEWheat is a staple in Belize's cuisine, used in bread, pastries, and many other foods.
+HIGH PREVALENCEWheat is everywhere in Belize, going into bread, pastries, and plenty of other foods.

 COMMONLY FOUND IN: